jedireza/hapi-react-views/README.md

 #### Wrapper style layouts

-This example is renders simple components as HTML but adds the idea of using wrapper layouts.
+This example renders components as HTML adding the idea of using wrapper layouts.
+The wrapping is handled by this module, so it may feel like a bit of magic since there is no direct dependency to the layout in your component views.
 [View the code.][ex-layouts]

 [ex-layouts]: https://github.com/jedireza/hapi-react-views/tree/master/examples/layout